What is a Dedicated Leak Site (DLS)?

 Enable real-time data protection with Group-IB

-helps detect illegitimate use of your business data in real time.
+Group-IB’s Digital Risk Protection, combined with our proprietary Threat Intelligence, helps detect illegitimate use of your business data in real time.
 This includes monitoring a range of open, dark web sources to uncover code repositories and other private information belonging to your organization.

-Our team works round-the-clock to identify threats, enable quick intimation and takedowns in case of a potential data leak, and even work closely with the law enforcement authorities to provide underlying information on motives, attack vectors, and malicious infrastructure of the attackers that helps further investigations and takedown operations.
+Our team works round-the-clock to identify threats, enable quick intimation and takedowns in case of a potential data leak, and even works closely with the law enforcement authorities to provide underlying information on motives, attack vectors, and malicious infrastructure of the attackers that helps further investigations and takedown operations.

 Learn more about how Group-IB Digital Risk Protection and Threat Intelligence can help enable robust data protection for your business.